-Figure 2.2 gives an overview of the investigations and applications derived from the obtained nanoscopic structures.
+Figure 2.2 gives an overview of the investigations performed on the obtained nanoscopic structures and the applications derived from these structures.

-Upstanding nano wires can be individually subjected to bending tests using piezo-driven nano manipulators.
+Upright nanowires can be individually subjected to bending tests using piezodriven nanomanipulators.
 The same manipulators are used to mount free wires to different substrates for transmission electron microscope (TEM) analysis as well as electrical measurements.

-Using pointed sticks of directionally solidified material with single nano wires protruding from the tips allows manually handling single nano wire probes.
-These probes are employed as scanning tunneling microscope (STM) tips on the one hand and, after electrochemical processing of the nano wire, pH sensitive nano probes on the other hand.
+Using pointed sticks of directionally solidified material with single nanowires protruding from the tips allows single nanowire probes to be handled manually.
+These probes were employed as scanning tunneling microscope (STM) tips and, after electrochemical processing of the nanowire, as pH sensitive nanoprobes.

-Finally, initial steps in elucidating the properties of nano wire-polymer composite materials are being investigated by mixing different amounts of free nano wires with polyimide copolymer and measuring the resulting material properties.
+Finally, initial steps in elucidating the properties of nanowire - polymer composite materials were investigated by mixing different amounts of free nanowires with polyimide copolymer and measuring the resulting material properties.